madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 #### 2. Shapiro-Wilk Test

-The null hypothesis for a Shapiro-Wilk test assumes that the data is normally distributed.
+For a formal check, we ran a Shapiro-Wilk test:

 | Shapiro-Wilk Normality Test |
 | ------------------------------|